JLErvin/squash/README.md

 to reflect these colors on all current and new terminals.

 However, by using bash files, we can easily extend squash to add new functionality.
-For example, we can specify a `wallpaper` variable that will applied uniquely to each theme.
+For example, we can specify a `wallpaper` variable that will be applied uniquely to each theme.

 ``` zsh
 #!/bin/bash